 From there, your internal monologue ramps up and starts hurling insults at you.
 “Well, it’s because you still can’t lose those last 10 pounds.
 You never will.
 You’ve always been the fat girl, and you’ll probably keep on being her….”

 You know where this goes.
 (And for what it’s worth, this is something I’ve thought many times.)
 It usually ends up with what I call the brain drain: three hours later you realize you’re on the couch, moping, crying, and feeling sorry for yourself without really knowing how you got there.
-Oh hey, shame spiral.
+Oh hey, shame storm.

 Sound familiar?
 Catching yourself before the shame spiral brain drain situation goes down is so key.